samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 In this study we used a machine learning method called *XG-Boost* to predict decisions to give thrombolysis at each of 132 hospitals in England and Wales that deal with emergency stroke admissions.

 In order to make the model easier to explain, we found the most important features that would predict whether a patient received thrombolysis or not.
-We found that with just 8 features we could get accuracy that was very close to using *all* available features.
-These 8 features were:
+We found that with just 10 features we could get accuracy that was very close to using *all* available features.
+These 10 features were:

-* *S2BrainImagingTime_min*: Time from arrival at hospital to scan
+* *Arrival-to-scan time*: Time from arrival at hospital to scan (mins)
-* *S2StrokeType_Infarction*: Stroke type: clot ('infarction') or bleed ('haemorrhage')
+* *Infarction*: Stroke type (1 = infarction, 0 = haemorrhage)
-* *S2NihssArrival*: Stroke severity (National Institutes of Health Stroke Scale; NIHSS) on arrival
+* *Stroke severity*: Stroke severity (NIHSS) on arrival
-* *S1OnsetTimeType_Precise*: Is stroke onset time known precisely (or estimated)
+* *Precise onset time*: Onset time type (1 = precise, 0 = best estimate)
-* *S2RankinBeforeStroke*: Disability level (modified Rankin Scale) *before* stroke
+* *Prior disability level*: Disability level (modified Rankin Scale) before stroke
-* *StrokeTeam*: Hospital ID
-* *AFAnticoagulent_Yes*: Patient on anticoagulant therapy for atrial fibrillation
+* *Stroke team*: Stroke team attended
+* *Use of AF anticoagulents*: Use of atrial fibrillation anticoagulant (1 = Yes, 0 = No)
-* *S1OnsetToArrival_min*: Time from stroke onset to arrival at hospital
+* *Onset-to-arrival time*: Time from onset of stroke to arrival at hospital (mins)
+* *Onset during sleep*: Did stroke occur in sleep?
+* *Age*: Age (as middle of 5 year age bands)

 Note: The [GitHub repository](https://github.com/samuel-book/samuel_shap_paper_1) also includes XG-Boost models using all available features.